-While the CDLI income return component largely drives long term total return, net gains (losses) can impact returns over shorter time periods and can be very important in differentiating individual manager (lender) performance.
-Net gains (losses) are defined as the periodic change in loan valuation.
+While the CDLI income return component largely drives long term total return, net gains (losses) can impact returns over shorter time periods and can be very important in differentiating individual manager (lender) performance.6 Net gains (losses) are defined as the periodic change in loan valuation.
 It is the equivalent of price change for traded securities.
 We divide net gains (losses) into two components, realized and unrealized.

 Realized gains (losses) represent the component of valuation change for completed transactions.
-In the case of a portfolio of loans, such as the CDLI, realized gains (losses) mostly come in the form of realized losses generated by write-downs of ban principal that result from borrower default.
-The amount of the write-down depends upon the value of the post-default collateral or new principal amount.

-Unrealized gains (losses) represent the component of valuation change that is sourced by a change in market price or, in the case of a portfolio of loans, such as the CDLI, a change in "fair value" not attributable to a transaction.
+In the case of a portfolio of loans, such as the CDLI, realized gains (losses) mostly come in the form of realized losses generated by write-downs of loan principal that result from borrower default.
+The amount of the Unrealized gains (losses) represent the component of valuation change that is sourced by a change in market price or, in the case of a portfolio of loans, such as the CDLI, a change in "fair value" not attributable to a transaction.7